ouDriss95/myGatsbyBlog/content/posts/2020-10-17-Customize-product-badges/index.md

 1. From your Shopify admin, go to **Online Store** > **Themes**.
 2. Find the Minimal theme, and then click **Actions** > **Duplicate**.
 3. Find the theme that called *Copy of Minimal* then click **Actions** > **Edit Code**.
-4. On the left bar, search for a folder called *Assets* then add the following good inside the "theme.scss.liquid" file
+4. On the left bar, search for a folder called *Assets* then add the following code inside the "theme.scss.liquid" file
 ```css
 .d-flex-important {
   display: flex !important;